KrishP08/KrishP08/README.md

 ## 🚀 My Projects

-Here's where you can showcase some of your work.
-For each project, try to include a link and a brief description.

-## 🚀 My Projects

 ### [Online Student Companion (OSC)](https://github.com/KrishP08/OSC_php)
 A PHP-based academic assistant platform for students to access notes, assignments, and resources in one place. *Built with PHP, MySQL, and Bootstrap.*